 Energy Efficiency & Longevity

 Consumes less power than traditional light sources and has a lifespan of 20,000–50,000 hours, reducing maintenance costs and downtime.
+Selective switching of UV light for applications like measuring optical brightening agents.

 Stable & Consistent Output